-Sugars in snacks are contributing to the obesity epidemic in the country.
+Sugars in sugary snacks are contributing to the obesity epidemic in the country.
 Those that are overweight or obese can have an increased risk of chronic conditions, including heart disease, high cholesterol, asthma, and Type II diabetes.
 Children that have weight problems are more likely to also have weight problems as an adult.

 Fructose is a kind of sugar that is only metabolized by the liver, which can only metabolize a certain amount.
-Too much refined sugar can cause the fructose level to increase and overload the liver.
-This then converts into an unhealthy fat.
+Too much-refined sugar can cause the fructose level to increase and overload the liver.
+This then converts into unhealthy fat.
 Too much of this on a regular basis can lead to fatty liver disease and other liver ailments.
-This isn’t a problem if sugar comes from fruit, but it is an issue if too much processed sugar from unhealthy snacks is consumed.
+This isn’t a problem if the sugar comes from fruit, but it is an issue if too much-processed sugar from unhealthy snacks is consumed.

 Many children that have symptoms of acid reflux and croup get them from having poor sugar habits.
 Many of these kids are drinking chocolate milk, and the combination of dairy and sugar is causing the problem.
-The sugar causes more acid and, not only does that affect the teeth, it can also come back up through the esophagus and cause the acid reflux and croup that children are experiencing.
+The sugar causes more acid and, not only does that affect the teeth, but it can also come back up through the esophagus and cause the acid reflux and croup that children are experiencing.

 What Else Can Sugar Do?

 Too much sugar in children can mimic cold and allergy symptoms.
-Chronic runny noses, cough and other symptoms of sinus infection might not just be related to the weather or kids passing colds around the school.
+Chronic runny noses, cough, and other symptoms of sinus infection might not just be related to the weather or kids passing colds around the school.
 It may actually be an effect of too much sugar.
 Some children are even diagnosed with allergies without having any testing.
-It’s not allergies, it’s the effects of too much sugar.
+It’s not allergies, it’s the effects of too much sugary snacking.

 Too much sugar can weaken the immune system.
 When too much sugar is consumed, it disrupts the balance between good and bad bacteria, and weakened immune systems lead to children getting colds.
 Reducing sugar can help reduce the symptoms of the colds children do get.